Chef Chu’s: the family-owned restaurant that grew up with Silicon Valley

 Brennan Temol never takes his apron off.
 He spends all week cooking at Lassen Community College cafeteria, and all weekend cooking with family and friends.
 For both, he draws on his culinary school training, and the flavors of his childhood–in the Pacific Island nation of Palau.

-Hot temperatures, and a hot real estate market, threaten the Ojai Pixie tangerine
+Hot temps and real estate market, threaten Ventura Co’s Ojai Pixie tangerine

 Ojai’s charming downtown draws crowds of the bohemian chic.
 Part of the charm?
 This Ventura County town is surrounded by orchards.
 The valley’s climate has been ideal for citrus, but it’s changing—getting windier, drier, and hotter.
 Some farmers are questioning whether agriculture even has a future in the Ojai Valley.